2graphic/graph-interpreter/design_document.md

 * __FLAP Plugin:__
     * Embed subgraphs into graph.
 * __Machine Learning Plugin:__ A plugin that allows users to prototype ML algorithms.
-* __Scritable Inteface:__ Allow a batch of graphs to be run with set of input easily.
+* __Scriptable Inteface:__ Allow a batch of graphs to be run with sets of input easily.